xEvl7/Time-Wave/Readme.md

-# How to run:
+# Time Wave App
+This is a React Native app using Expo framework and written in Typescript.

+## Prerequisites

+- Java 11.0.21
+- Nodejs v16.20.2
+- Android emulator

+## Run project in development

-1. clone this git repository
+1. Clone this git repository
-2. npm install
-3. npx expo start --dev-client (if first time fails, just try again)

-# Requirements:

-- Java 11 & below
+2. Install dependencies: `npm install`
+3. Run on Android: `npx expo run:android`

-# Development tips:
+# Development tips

-1. press ctrl+m developer menu can quickly reload app in emulator
+1. Press ctrl+m developer menu can quickly reload app in emulator

-# Github Tips:

-1. Always fetch the latest version of the code from github repo main branch and update

 ---